Aden unrest (2015–2019): Other incidents during 2016

-On 1 January 2016, Hadi loyalists attacked and killed an AQAP commander who traveled from Abyan to Aden.
-The AQAP leader named Ali Abed al-Rab bin Talab killed along the three of his bodyguards during the attack.
+On 1 January 2016, Hadi loyalists attacked and killed an AQAP commander who was travelling from Abyan to Aden.
+The AQAP leader named Ali Abed al-Rab bin Talab was killed along with three of his bodyguards during the attack.

 On January 18, a suicide bomber exploded outside of Aden's security director's home, the Brigadier General Shalal Ali Shayyeh, killing four of his bodyguards and injuring many bystanders.
 On the same day, unknown gunmen killed a judge in the street.

 On January 19, Aden's governor banned motorbike use because of the many killings in the type of shot and running.

 On January 23, unknown assailants killed a man and his father belonging in the Shia sect of Dawoodi Bohra.
 Four others kidnapped some days before belonging to the sect, but three of them have released with another one to remain in captivity.

-On January 28, an ISIL suicide car bomber blew himself outside the home of president Hadi, killing 6 loyalists and injuring another 11.
+On January 28, an IS suicide car bomber blew himself outside the home of Hadi, killing 6 loyalists and injuring another 11.
 Hadi was inside in his home at the time, but survived the attack unharmed.

 On 12 February, AQAP fighters attacked and killed five Hadi loyalists guards in their posts in Basateen area of Aden.

-On February 16, Governor of Aden Aidarus al-Zubaidi and Brigadier General Shalal Ali Shayyeh, escaped an assassination attempt on their lives after suspected ISIL fighters attacked their convoy in central of Aden.
+On February 16, Governor of Aden Aidarus al-Zubaidi and Brigadier General Shalal Ali Shayyeh, escaped an assassination attempt on their lives after suspected IS fighters attacked their convoy in central of Aden.
 Three assailants killed, with another two bodyguards and civilians to be wounded during the gun battle.

-On 28 February, unknown gunmen killed Sheikh Abdulrahman al-Adani, a pro-Hadi influential moderate Salafi cleric, well known for his rejection on Al-Qaeda and ISIL.
+On 28 February, unknown gunmen killed Sheikh Abdulrahman al-Adani, a pro-Hadi influential moderate Salafi cleric, well known for his rejection on Al-Qaeda and IS.
 No group claimed responsibility.